technology-xyz/new-site/README.md

-# xyz-github-page
+# .xyz website
-xyz github pages web site

-temp repo for html version
+The face of web 3